-So in the early fall with no rain, we have melted a significant amount of mountain snow that will melt, and with shorter days, cooler evenings, glaciers largely stop melting as well which is why glacial till off color water rivers will start to clear up even without rain.
+So in the early fall with no rain, we have melted a significant amount of mountain snow that will melt, and with shorter days, cooler evenings, and glaciers largely stop melting as well which is why glacial till off-color water rivers will start to clear up even without rain.

 Here’s the thing though…salmon have a biological clock that starts ticking independent of these factors…so what do these salmon do when river flows are low?
 They head into their natal rivers and go as far up as they “practically can.”

-While salmon can navigate many difficult river obstacles caused by lower flow, early in a run, they will prefer to stage and wait rather than expending energy to charge upstream.
+While salmon can navigate many difficult river obstacles caused by lower flow, early in a run, they will prefer to stage and wait rather than expend energy to charge upstream.